zingolabs/zcash-wallet-formats/zcash-devtool/README.md

 Zcash-devtool is able to inspect the following types:

 - `bip0039::Mnemonic` (A mnemonic phrase)
 - `ZcashAddress`.
-This includes the following addres kinds:
+This includes the following address kinds:

   - `Sprout([u8; 64])`
   - `Sapling([u8; 43])`